-Protecting your eyes while riding is really important.
-Even when the sun isn’t shining, you should be wearing glasses.
+Cycling glasses and cycling sunglasses are important for protecting your eyes while riding.
+Even when the sun isn’t shining, you should be wearing cycling glasses.

 Your eyes need protection from harmful UV rays and sunshine.
 Lighter colored eyes tend to be even more sensitive to light than darker eyes.
 There are many tints of lenses and you should pick one that is dark enough to protect your eyes but not so dark that you’ll have trouble seeing in shade or overcast conditions.

-Glasses also protect your eyes from bugs and road debris.
+Cycling glasses also protect your eyes from bugs and road debris.
 Everyone who has ridden before has a story about bugs flying into their eyes or debris kicking up from a rider in front of them.
 Glasses prevent all of that from being an issue.
-Sadly, glasses won’t keep bugs from getting in your mouth; not much we can do about that!
+Sadly, cycling sunglasses won’t keep bugs from getting in your mouth; not much we can do about that!

-Finding the right pair of cycling glasses can take a bit of trying on and we carry a large selection of bicycle glasses, with and without interchangeable lenses, to fit everyone.
+Finding the right pair of cycling sunglasses can take a bit of trying on and we carry a large selection of bike glasses, with and without interchangeable lenses, to fit everyone.
 It’s a good idea to bring your bicycle helmet with you when trying on cycling sunglasses, so you know they’ll fit well while riding.

 Photochromic cycling glasses are also very popular.
 These lens colors change automatically, depending on the weather condition.
 The lenses start out lighter and then when they’re exposed to bright conditions, they’ll get darker.
 These are especially great when you’re riding in conditions that vary from shady overcast to sunny.